 - Since we are fundamentally relational beings, the way we live out our sexuality is not simply a private matter.
 Seeing sexuality in terms of individualistic fulfillment may be a dominant cultural conception but it is not consistent with the gospel.
 As Christians, we recognize that we are members of the human family, and, more intimately of the body of Christ in which when one part suffers, all suffer, and when one part is honored, we are all honored.
 The church is thus to be a counter-cultural community, both in what is says and how it lives.
 Because of the persistence of sin, the church, like all communities, needs boundaries to protect its members from exploitation, abuse, discrimination, and harassment.
 The church is called by the gospel it proclaims to challenge uses of sexuality that demean and abuse.
 The church is called by the gospel it proclaims to be a place of support and healing for those who have been demeaned and abused.
 The church is also called by the gospel it proclaims to be a community which recognizes that repentance and amendment of life are possible.
 The Seminary is an integral part of the church.

-- Persons to whom this policy applies include the administration, faculty, staff, on-site mentors, trustees and students of Lexington Theological Seminary, as well as to contractors and others who may be on campus.
-LTS will not tolerate sexual harassment/discrimination on its campus or in any off-campus setting related to the Seminary including, but not limited to, business trips, meetings, and school-related social events.
+Persons to whom this policy applies include the administration, faculty, staff, on-site mentors, trustees and students of Lexington Theological Seminary, as well as to contractors and others who may be on campus.
+LTS will not tolerate sexual harassment, discrimination, or misconduct; domestic violence; dating violence; or stalking on its campus or in any off-campus setting related to the Seminary including, but not limited to, business trips, meetings, and school-related social events.